nrobinaubertin/dockerfiles/wallabag/README.md

 [Wallabag](https://wallabag.org) is a self hostable application for saving web pages, freely.

 ### Goal of this container
 Propose a lightweight and secure container that is easy to setup.
-There are no confirmation email and I'm using the sqlite database.
+There is no confirmation email and I'm using the sqlite database.

 ### Features
 - Based on Alpine Linux.